0x1a8510f2/gopoints/README.md

 # GoPoints

 A very simple Go library for creating shapes on a 2D plane out of points, using only the Go stdlib.
 Supports some basic functions like:
-- storing points in a `plane` structure
+- storing points in a `Plane` structure
 - joining arbitrary points with lines (including diagonal)
 - filling shapes with points
 - flipping the whole plane or some points along the X or Y axis